-skoolkit.skoolmacro.parse_ints(text, index, num, defaults=())
+skoolkit.skoolmacro.parse\ints(text, index=0, num=0, defaults=(), names=())

 Parse a string of comma-separated integer parameters.
 The string will be parsed until either the end is reached, or an invalid character is encountered.
-The set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f.
+The set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f; if names is not empty, the set of valid characters also includes '=' and the letters g-z.

-- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse. - defaults The default values of the optional parameters.
+- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse; this is set to the number of elements in names if that list is not empty. - defaults The default values of the optional parameters. - names The names of the parameters; if not empty, keyword arguments are parsed.